-Wake Forest Beat Writer Conor O’Neill Gone from the Winston-Salem Journal/Lee Enterprises
+Wake Forest Beat Writer Conor O’Neill Gone from the Winston-Salem Journal/Lee Enterprises:Patrick Ferlise(WS Journal HS writer) also let go by Lee

 Just heard Conor O’Neill on The Adam Gold Show yesterday, and now today he is GONE from the Winston-Salem Journal…